On the strong Arnold chord conjecture for convex contact forms: Proofs of theorems

-\begin{rem} The role of the (strict) convexity of $C$ in the proof of Theorem \ref{thm:chord} is twofold:~the existence of a Floer cylinder $v$ with $\ev_-(v)=p_{\max}$ and $\ev_+(v)=x_{\min}^-$, and the equality $c_{\SH}(C)= T_{\min}(\p C)$.
-The first one is a consequence of dynamical convexity, which is weaker than strict convexity, see \cite{CE22}.
-Presumably, the proof of Theorem \ref{thm:chord} carries over to the setting of Theorem \ref{thm:SH}.
-However, it is not clear that a Reeb chord obtained in this way has period strictly less than $c_\SH(W)$ since $\SH(W)=0$ only guarantees the existence of a Floer cylinder $v$ with $\ev_-(v)=p_{\max}$ and $\ev_+(v)\in S_x$ with $\A(x)=c_{\SH}(W)$, as opposed to $\ev_+(u)=x^-$.
-Note that achieving the strict period bound ``strictly less than $c_\SH(W)$'' anyway does not yield a Reeb chord with distinct endpoints since $c_\SH(W)$ and $T_{\min}(\p W)$ do not coincide in general.
-For this reason, we decided to provide a simpler proof of Theorem \ref{thm:SH} which can be thought of as a homological argument of the proof of Theorem \ref{thm:chord}.
-This argument is not enough to deduce the strict period bound in Theorem \ref{thm:chord}.
-We want to mention that using the closed-open map in the study of Reeb chords appeared before in \cite{BM14,Rit13,KKK22} in the situation that exact Lagrangian fillings exist. \end{rem}
+\begin{rem} The proof of Theorem \ref{thm:chord} carries over to the setting of Proposition \ref{prop:SH}.
+However, we can only conclude $\A_{\min}(\Lambda)\leq c_\SH(W)$ with this method as well, as opposed to $\A_{\min}(\Lambda)<c_\SH(W)$, since $\SH_*(W)=0$ only guarantees the existence of a Floer cylinder $v$ with $\ev_+(v)\in S_x$ with $\A(x)=c_{\SH}(W)$, as opposed to $\ev_+(v)=x^-$, see Remark \ref{rem:dyn_convex}.
+Note that achieving the strict action bound $\A_{\min}(\Lambda)< c_\SH(W)$ anyway does not necessarily yield a Reeb chord with distinct endpoints since $c_\SH(W)$ and $\A_{\min}(\p W)$ do not coincide in general.
+For this reason, we decided to provide a simpler proof of Proposition \ref{prop:SH} which can be thought of as a homological version of the proof of Theorem \ref{thm:chord}.
+We finally remark that arguments used in the proof of Proposition \ref{prop:SH} are not enough to deduce the strict action bound $\A_{\min}(\Lambda)< \A_{\min}(\p C)$ in Theorem \ref{thm:chord}. \end{rem} \begin{rem} Using the closed-open map in the study of Reeb chords appeared before in \cite{BM14,Rit13,KKK22} in the situation that exact Lagrangian fillings exist.
+In contrast to those earlier work using the closed-open map for the symplectic homology of $W$, we use the closed-open map for the Rabinowitz Floer homology of $\p W$.\end{rem}